incuna/django-rewrite-external-links/README.rst

       '...',
   )

-If you want to use the provided templates also add 'rewrite_external_links' to INSTALLED_APPS.
+If you want to use the provided templates also add `rewrite_external_links` to INSTALLED_APPS.

 Add to your `urls.py`::